microsoft/SparseSC/docs/fit.md

 is used internally to split the data into random folds.
 For consistency across calls to fit, the `cv_seed` and `gradient_seed` parameters are passed to `Kfold(..., random_state=seed)`.
+### Performance Notes

+The function `get_max_lambda()` requires a single calculation of the gradient using all of the available data.
+In contrast, ` SC.CV_score()` performs gradient descent within each validation-fold of the data.
+Furthermore, in the 'pre-only' scenario the gradient is calculated once for each iteration of the gradient descent, whereas in the 'controls-only' scenario the gradient is calculated once for each control unit.
+Specifically, each control unit is excluded from the set of units that can be used to predict it's own post-intervention outcomes, resulting in leave-one-out gradient descent.

+For large sample sizes in the 'controls-only' scenario, it may be sufficient to divide the non-held out control units into "gradient folds", such that controls within the same gradient-fold are not used to predict the post-intervention outcomes of other control units in the same fold.
+This result's in K-fold gradient descent, which improves the speed of calculating the overall gradient by a factor slightly greater than `c/k` (where `c` is the number of control units) with an even greater reduction in memory usage.

+K-fold gradient descent is enabled by passing the parameter `grad_splits` to `CV_score()`, and for consistency across calls to `CV_score()` it is recommended to also pass a value to the parameter `random_state`, which is used in selecting the gradient folds.

 #### Parallelization